OperatorFoundation/shapeshifter-transports/README.md

 ### Credits

  * Replicant, Starbridge, Shadow, and Optimizer were developed by [Operator Foundation](https://operatorfoundation.org)
- * Shadowsocks was developed by the Shadowsocks team. [whitepaper](https://shadowsocks.org/assets/whitepaper.pdf)
+ * [Shadowsocks](https://shadowsocks.org/guide/what-is-shadowsocks.html) was developed by the Shadowsocks team.